gauravaddend/GitBasics-Remote/README.md

 This is my first code.
-This is for updating remote file.
+Removed line for generating merge conflict in remote